ninad-moree/PICT-Team16-CurrencyFX/README.md

  4. For a date selected by the user, the rate of a particular currency against the USD is displayed

  Extra Features:
- 1. Model to predict the currency rate in the future
+ 1. Model to predict the currency rate in the future using Sarima(Seasonal Autoregressive Integrated Moving Average)

 How to run the project
 1.Clone the Repository
 2.Navigate to the Project
 3.Install Dependencies
 4.Run the App (using flutter dependencies)

 Libraries Used/Requirements:
 1.Pandas